zebadoba/RTTD-test/noob_README.md

     npm start

-View the site locally Visit http://localhost:3000 in your browser.
+View the site locally Visit `http://localhost:3000` in your browser.
-You can start Chromium in kisok mode with the following command
+You can start Chromium in kisok mode with the following command from the terminal

-    @chromium --kiosk --incognito localhost:3000
+    chromium --kiosk --incognito localhost:3000

 ## Post Install
 After any reboots you will need to restart the application and Chromium.
-The easiest way to do this is via command line with two windows, one for
+The easiest way to do this is via command line with two windows, one for the background applications

+    cd Realtime-Transit-Display
     npm start

  and one for

-    @chromium --kiosk --incognito localhost:3000
+     chromium --kiosk --incognito localhost:3000
 ## APIs
 * [Weather Underground](http://api.wunderground.com) * [BART
 API](http://api.bart.gov) * [NextMUNI